mjvh80/SymWin/README.md

 - the code can be optimized
 - make "hot key" (currently CAPSLOCK) configurable
 - how to deal with various cultures
+- deal with popup showing outside of screen boundaries
+- investigate why it does not work in Visual Studio
 - add tasktray support
 - add support for configuring symbols (via tasktray settings menu)